Guide To Utilize Certificate Manager on Windows 10 for Viewing Digital Certificates

 You have to double-click on the Trusted Root Certification Authorities folder.
 It will display the Certificates folder inside it.
 Further, double-click on the Certificates folder, and the system will display information about all the Root Certificates.

 The Microsoft Certificate Management Console also displays the total number of certificates in a particular folder.
-You only have to select a folder, which will display the total value at the bottom.
-For instance, the console is exhibiting 69 certificates in the Trusted Root Certification Authorities folder in the snippet.
+You only have to select a folder to display the total value at the bottom.
+For instance, the console exhibits 69 certificates in the Trusted Root Certification Authorities folder in the snippet.

 Step 5: Viewing the Trusted Code Signing Certificates